-FEMA wishes to provide the displaced families with the ability to access several specially designed 'disaster evacuation' application tools [see program 4] plus a few standard Internet services to improve the morale of the evacuees.
-Particular applications to consider in your study include: access to Internet games, instant messaging, downloading government forms that need to be filled out and returned electronically, streaming movies (especially government assistance films) from a FEMA controlled multimedia server, streaming of cartoons for small children, and the ability to talk to relatives over a VOIP application.
+FEMA wishes to provide the displaced families with the ability to access several specially designed 'disaster evacuation' application tools plus a few standard Internet services to improve the morale of the evacuees.
+Particular applications to consider in your study include: access to Internet games, instant messaging, downloading government forms that need to be filled out and returned electronically, streaming movies (especially government assistance videos) from a FEMA controlled multimedia server, streaming of cartoons for small children, and the ability to talk to relatives over a VoIP application such as Skype.